 Nancy admitted to buying the gun parts during her trial but claimed they were purely for researching her next novel.
 However, investigators also found that she had purchased an original Glock barrel from a local gun show.
 Hence, they believed she had assembled the gun to shoot her husband and replaced both barrels to cover up her tracks.
 Not just that, Daniel had a handsome insurance policy worth around $1.4 million in his name, which Nancy had tried to claim merely days after he was killed.
 The prosecutors considered this a possible motive for the murder, as the author reportedly faced financial struggles before her husband died.

 When produced in court, Nancy Crampton-Brophy denied murdering her husband and refused to plead guilty.
 Furthermore, her legal team even theorized that Daniel had fallen victim to a burglary.
 Albeit, her claims of innocence were quashed due to a shocking testimony by her prison cellmate, Andrea Jacobs.
 The latter alleged that Nancy had confessed how she killed Daniel, detailing how she shot him once in the back and once when he fell on the floor.

-Based on Andrea’s testimony and all the circumstantial evidence against her, Nancy was convicted of second-degree murder in April 2022.
+Based on Andrea’s testimony and all the circumstantial evidence against her, Nancy was convicted of second-degree murder in May 2022.
 The author was handed a life sentence and will be eligible for parole after serving 25 years of her prison term.
-She was also supposed to appear for a restitution hearing in August 2022.
-Now 72, Nancy is incarcerated at the Coffee Creek Correctional Facility in Wilsonville, Oregon.
+Now 73, Nancy is incarcerated at the Coffee Creek Correctional Facility in Wilsonville, Oregon.